 One of the more challenging situations is in hanging objects from a curved masonry wall.
 It is a real curve ball.
 There I said it.
 This photo again features our Contempo System.
 It can be field installed against a flat, concave or convex surface and assumes the shape of the host surface right down to a 6-inch radius.

 You'll notice below, or perhaps not, how Classic Ceiling Track disappears into the ceiling.
 The use of cables, which are visually lost against the rough background, allows the art frame to appear as if it is floating on the rugged stone wall.
-The only recommendation we would make in the below installation is that perhaps the track might have been trimmed a bit longer on both the left and right ends.
-This would make it yet more discreet.
 Ceiling Track is a good choice for anchoring a hanging system in this sort of application.
 Rock wall surfaces are typically too irregular to allow direct attachment of a track directly to the wall.

-As you can see, though the question is often asked: How to hang art on brick walls?
+As you can see above: How to hang art on brick walls?

 There are many answers and ways to address the situation.

 If you'd like to learn more about how to hang art or signage on brick walls or would like to learn more about how our products can be beneficial in your project, please contact our Customer Support at firstname.lastname@example.org, or give us a call at 866 935-6949 (toll free) or at our local number 450 619-7999.

 When you hang with AS Hanging Systems, you Hang with the Best®